BrunoSMota/Processing-Geospatial-Data-from-Public-Datasets-to-Assess-Cycling-Infrastructure-in-Smart-Cities/README.md

 density = ( accidents/(mean_accidents ∗ 2)) ∗ 100

+The function assigns colors to each bike lane based on its accident density:

            green if density < 33
-color =  ⎨yellow if density < 66
+color =    yellow if density < 66
 ​            red  if density ≥ 66

-The function assigns colors to each bike lane based on its accident density:
-Figure 4.1: Whey of assign color for each ciclovia.
 The function initializes a map centered on Barcelona using folium.Map(location=[41.3851, 2.1734], zoom_start=13), and adds polylines to the map representing bike lanes, with colors based on their accident densities using folium.PolyLine.
 It also adds markers at the locations of